Xipilscode/Financial_Planning_Projections/README.md

-# Financial Planning with APIs and Simulations
+# Financial Planning with APIs and Monte Carlo simulation

 This project will have two financial analysis tools by using a single Jupyter notebook: